MichealRollins-Green/Driver-ASE/README.md

 ncurses-devel - sudo yum install ncurses-devel.x86_64

+java - yum search java | grep 'java-' (install the latest version that is listed)

 Make sure you have these perl modules installed before you run these scripts.

 #### In order to install these modules, you will need to use cpan or any other utility that installs perl modules.